Confidence sets for phylogenetic trees: Software

 \section{Software}

-The trees and scripts used to generated Table \ref{coverage_table}, as well as R scripts for analysing the data in Section \ref{examples}, are available from the author's github page (User adw96).
-Requests for source code for the log map implementation should be emailed.
+The trees and scripts used to generated Table \ref{coverage_table}, as well as R scripts for analyzing the data in Section \ref{examples}, are available from github.
 R packages {\it ape, Rcmdr, scatterplot3d, rgl} and {\it mgcv} were used for the analysis and visualization, and we are grateful to the authors of these packages for their distribution.